PRB is governed by a Board of Trustees representing diverse community and professional interests.

 Parfait M. Eloundou-Enyegue is a professor in development sociology and demography at Cornell University and is the associate director of Cornell's Population Program.
 His research covers three related areas that include the sociology of education, social change, and the demography of inequality.
 He regularly collaborates with, and has served as consultant to, global development institutions working on issues of poverty reduction and inequality (World Bank, USAID, the United Nations).
 He is interested in global policy research, outreach, and communication.
 With support from the William & Flora Hewlett Foundation and the International Union for the Scientific Study of Population (IUSSP), he is leading a six-year effort to advance demographic research and policy in Francophone Africa.
 He received his Ph.D. in demography and rural sociology from the Pennsylvania State University in 1997.
 He is a former Fellow of PRB's Policy Communication Program.

 David Finn is the chief operating officer at AppEsteem, a cybersecurity company devoted to protecting consumers from fraud, deception, and malware.
 Prior to joining AppEsteem in 2016, Finn was executive director of the Digital Crimes Unit and the Microsoft Cybercrime Center, where he led a team of 100 people in more than 30 countries and oversaw the company’s global enforcement and intelligence efforts against organized criminals and other illicit organizations engaged in all forms of cybercrime.
 During his 16-year career at the company, Finn was based in Paris, France, and Redmond, Washington.
-Before joining Microsoft in 1999.
-Before working at Microsoft, Finn was an assistant United States attorney in New York City, where he worked closely with various U.S. federal and state law enforcement agencies and prosecuted an array of violent and economic crimes before juries and district court judges, arguing a dozen cases before the United States Court of Appeals for the 2nd Circuit.
-He has also worked as a research assistant for a Member of Parliament in London, a journalist for a New York Times Company-owned newspaper in Florida, a law clerk for a federal judge in New York, and an attorney for an international law firm in Washington, D.C.
-A graduate of Harvard College and Harvard Law School, Finn is based at the Microsoft Cybercrime Center in Redmond, WA, and lives in Seattle with his wife and two children.
+Before joining Microsoft in 1999, Finn was an assistant United States attorney in New York City, prosecuting an array of violent and economic crimes before juries and district court judges.
+He has also worked as a research assistant for a member of Parliament in London, a journalist for a New York Times Company-owned newspaper in Florida, a law clerk for a federal judge in New York, and an attorney for an international law firm in Washington, D.C.
+An honors graduate of Harvard College and Harvard Law School, Finn lives in Seattle with his wife and two children.